 Provides resources for both new and experienced teachers tools to increase their knowledge and skills and for education faculty to link abstract theories of education to real-world students and classrooms.
 Consists of video content.

 Online TV streaming resource for Australian tertiary institutions including documentaries, drama and series complemented with study guides and articles are accessible via computer, tablet or smartphone.
-Up to 80 new programs added weekly.
+New programs added weekly.
 Archive: 2006 - Present.

 Teaching Notes in the Emerald Emerging Markets Case Studies are only available to faculty members.
-Faculty members should contact the Library to gain login details to the Teaching Notes @ http://www.emeraldinsight.com.
+Faculty members should contact the Library to gain login details to the Teaching Notes at Emerald Insight.

 Includes material related to colonial history and culture, which spans across the last five centuries (1600 to 20th century) including literature, art, religion, race, and class, as well as imperialism and colonialism in the colonised and colonising countries.